Colibactin

-Colibactin is a genotoxic metabolite produced by Escherichia coli and other Enterobacteriaceae ("enteric bacteria") believed to cause mutations leading to colorectal cancer and the progression of colorectal cancer.
-Colibactin is a polyketide peptide that can form interstrand crosslinks in DNA.
+Colibactin is a genotoxic metabolite produced by Escherichia coli and other Enterobacteriaceae.
+Colibactin is a polyketide peptide that can form inter-strand crosslinks in DNA.
+Colibactin forms DNA inter-strand cross-links by alkylation of adenine moieties on opposing DNA strands.
+It induces lytic development in certain bacteria that contain prophages.
 Colibactin is only produced by bacterial strains containing a polyketide synthase genomic island (pks) or clb biosynthetic gene cluster.
-About 20% of humans are colonized with E. coli that harbor the pks island.
+About 20% of humans in high-income countries are colonized with E. coli that harbor the pks island.